Modeling a Pin-Cell¶

 tally.scores = ['total', 'fission', 'absorption', '(n,gamma)']

-Similar to the other files, we need to create a Tallies
+Similar to the other files, we need to create a Tallies collection and export it to XML.

 tallies = openmc.Tallies([tally])